nih-cfde/published-documentation/README.md

 - The most likely reason is that the preview branch needs to be refreshed

-- The second possibility is that a stale preview was already in the specspreview/cookbookpreview branch and is clashing with yours.
-To fix this problem delete the specspreview/cookbookpreview branch and wait for the next hourly run.
+- The second possibility is that a stale preview was already in the `specspreview/cookbookpreview` branch and is clashing with yours.
+To fix this problem delete the `specspreview/cookbookpreview` branch and wait for the next hourly run.
 If it's a fresh preview branch, your changes may have made the repos incompatible.
-Tag @Acharbonneau in your PR and she'll help
+Tag @ACharbonneau in your PR and she'll help

 - Very occasionally, the github robot fails for server related reasons when there is otherwise no problem.
-Removing the specspreview/cookbookpreview branch so that the robot tries again generally fixes this.
-Or tag @Acharbonneau
+Removing the `specspreview/cookbookpreview` branch so that the robot tries again generally fixes this.
+Or tag @ACharbonneau